Zohaib-Jamal/AcademicApp/readme.md

 # AcademicApp

-An open-source project that I am working on my free time to create a an app for university students just to keep everything in place.
+An open-source project that I am working on my free time to create an app for university students just to keep everything in place.

 ## Installation
 To install dependencies.